sdunbar19/weather-app/README.md

 ## Stretch Goals
 - Use bootstrap for the CSS (simple but clean)
 - Get the "conditions" and change the background based on the conditions
+- Put the unidentified conditions and other details in a backing google sheet
 - Change the background based on time
 - Automatically choose a zip code based on the user's IP address